 Over the years, Sherrie has led interdisciplinary writing workshops in many arts institutions, including Carnegie Museum of Art and Silver Eye Center for Photography.
 She often helps curate literary programs in alternative settings, such as the annual Wood-Fired Words with UnSmoke Art Space in Braddock, Pa. and recently as part of Jill Larson’s Mean Girls exhibition at Space Gallery in Pittsburgh.

-Sherrie writes a regular food column for Pittsburgh Quarterly magazine and has food essays in or forthcoming at Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.
+Sherrie is a regular food columnist for Pittsburgh Quarterly magazine, writes a monthly food-lit column, “Eat Drink Book” for PANK magazine, and has food essays in Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.

 A freelance writer and editor, she lives on the South Side of Pittsburgh with her husband, Rick Schweikert.
 She is hard at work on a bunch of new stories and a second novel.

-If you visit her blog, Sentences and Food, (here on this site) you’ll also see she likes to cook and garden.
+If you visit her blog, Sentences and Food, (here on this site) you’ll also see she likes to garden and cook.